-When a stable storage node fails, the events that it stored wouldn't be available to the system.
+When a stable storage node fails, the events that it stored would not be available to the system.
 A new client trying to retrieve its events is prevented from doing so.
 The stable storage also misses any garbage collect notifications that were intended for it.
+We require this stable storage to recover within a finite amount of time.